-- You’ll find lounges, quick service, pool bars, table service, and signature dining at every deluxe resort.
+- You’ll find lounges, quick-service restaurants, pool bars, table-service restaurants, and signature dining at every deluxe resort.

-- Every deluxe resort has themed feature pool areas along with quiet pools.
-The feature pools all have water slides.
+- Every deluxe resort has a themed feature pool area along with secondary pools.
+Feature pools all have water slides.

-- Deluxe resorts offer club level, which is a concierge floor with special privileges if you would like to upgrade.
+- Deluxe resorts offer club-level, a concierge floor with special privileges.

 Hopefully, these factors will help you decide if the deluxe category is right for you.
-While these resorts are the most expensive, they definitely have a few benefits that command a high price tag.
+While these resorts are expensive, they do have a few benefits that command a high price tag.

 Now if you’re wanting truly luxurious, there are a few nearby off-property resorts that you might like to consider.
-For starters, there’s a Four Season located only minutes away from Magic Kingdom.
+For starters, the Four Seasons is only minutes from Magic Kingdom.

 Some favorites include: